bhanug/misframe/content/2016/11/11/bootstrapping-time-series.md

 ## Bootstrap

-[Bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) is a technique that lets you generate new samples from an existing sample.
+<a href='https://en.wikipedia.org/wiki/Bootstrapping_(statistics)'>Bootstrapping</a> is a technique
+that lets you generate new samples from an existing sample.
 It relies on *sampling with replacement*.
 Bootstrapping is not a new technique.
 Bradley Efron proposed it in the late 1970s.
 I heard it didn't gain much use because of its high computational requirements.
 Now that computers are powerful enough, bootstrapping is getting more popular.

 Suppose you had a 5-element array and its sum: